singhsanket143/Ds-Algo-Notes/Heap II.md

 **Q- Running median in stream of integers**

+    Brute Force: Insertion Sort
+    Optimised Approach : Maintain 2 heaps one max and one min heap.

 **Q- Given an unsorted array, a number K and a number X, such that you need to find K closest element To X in the array